 Planning an Intervention

 To successfully plan an intervention, it’s important to organize a group of people who know the person struggling with addiction.
 To make sure that it has the best chance of succeeding, work with a professional interventionist.
-An interventionist has experience, knows the right strategies and knows how to identify the unique needs of people.
+An interventionist has the experience, knows the right strategies, and knows how to identify the unique needs of people.

 These are the steps for planning an intervention:

 - Contact detox centers in RI to gather information about their programs.

 - Find an interventionist who can help.